-Searching for the best HP laptops can be difficult, especially in the business sector.
-The company has more laptops than we care to count, with numerous set configurations and customization options designated to each brand.
-To get a better grip on the multitude of HP laptops, we explain the branding and pick the best HP laptops you can buy right now based on design: 2-in-1, detachable, traditional, and so on.
+Searching for the best HP laptops isn’t an easy task.
+HP has a ton of products and numerous configurations and customizations that make it hard to figure out what models you should be looking out for.
+To get a better handle on the multitude of HP laptops, we explain the branding and pick the best HP laptops you can buy right now.

 HP branding explained